California Pregnancy Disability Leave Poster

-The California Pregnancy Disability Leave Poster is a family leave law poster by the California Department Of Industrial Relations.
+The California Pregnancy Disability Leave Poster is a labor law posters poster by the California Department Of Industrial Relations.
 This poster is mandatory for some employers, including employers of 5 to 49 employees.

 This poster, which must be posted in workspaces with 5 to 49 employees, contains information on California's labor laws in regards to pregnancy disability leave.
 The notice also details what obligations an employer has, benefits as an employee, and additional rights workers are qualified to under the California Family Rights Act.